Request a private consultation. Discover how you can Make Your Move™.

 As a buyer

 There are many reasons why an investor or entity may be looking to merger and acquire businesses.
 Whether it is for investment, or strengthening a company’s capabilities.
-Maybe to transact to gaining access to new markets.
-VALLARIS is here to assist you.
+Maybe to transact to gaining access to new markets. .

 As a seller

 In the deal space, buyers tend to be more experienced in purchasing businesses.
 Vendors in comparison are less experienced.
 Many vendors will ask their valuer what the standalone worth of business is.
 As they are unable to see the true value of their business.
 Likely that this approach may result in the vendor leaving money on the table.
-VALLARIS understands how buyers can capture potential future business value.
+We understand how buyers can capture potential future business value.
 Through either re-positioning or synergistic gain.
 This allows vendors to unlock the true intrinsic value of their business.
-VALLARIS also works with vendors to address key issues and concerns.
-Thus, helps justify a higher price as well as maximize deal value.
+VALLARIS also advises vendors how to address key issues and concerns.

 In any high stakes’ transaction, you would want to hire an accredited valuer, e.g. a Chartered Valuer and Appraiser (“CVA”).
 These are Institute of Valuers and Appraisers of Singapore (“IVAS”) accredited experts trained to guide you through the valuation for an important fundraising exercise.
 Should the matter go to court, a business valuer’s track record advising in lawsuits or deals needs to be accounted for.
 The added legitimacy from his skills and work quality gives confidence to the client.

-The impact of pricing wrong when selling or buying a business can last a long time.
-Contact VALLARIS to start a conversation.
+The sting of pricing wrong when selling or buying a business can hurt for a long time.

 Request a private consultation.
 Discover how you can Make Your Move™.